 (43 x 25)

 So to summarize this Big Agnes Orno UL 0 Degree Sleeping Bag review, this is a technical sleeping bag designed by experts and for outdoor experts, for situations where each ounce counts.
 It comes at a price but if you find yourself on a long trail and in the cold you will realize it is worth the investment.
+It is included in my list of best compact sleeping bags for backpacking.

 If you need more options to consider, please check my page with sleeping bags.
 For extreme temperatures, check this NEMO Sonic -20 Degree Sleeping Bag.
 As you know, a bag without a corresponding pad is not enough so check the best what is available on the market in my page with sleeping pads.